Brandon Brown (racing driver): "Let's Go Brandon"

-On December 30, 2021, Brown announced that meme coin Let's Go Brandon Coin (LGBCoin) would become his primary sponsor for the full 2022 season.
+On December 30, 2021, Brown announced meme coin Let's Go Brandon Coin (LGBCoin) would become his primary sponsor for the full 2022 season.
 However, the sponsorship was rejected by NASCAR, who added that it had not been approved at the time of Brown's announcement.
 Brandonbilt Motorsports and LGBCoin's investors disputed NASCAR's statement, citing communications between the team and NASCAR officials, while LGBCoin manager James Koutoulas threatened legal action.
 Brown eventually signed a two-year personal endorsement deal with LGBCoin.
+Koutoalas filed a lawsuit against NASCAR in 2025, though a jury ruled in NASCAR's favor.